RAF Benevolent Fund

-The Royal Air Force Benevolent Fund (RAF Benevolent Fund or RAFBF) is the Royal Air Force's leading welfare charity, providing financial, practical and emotional support to serving and former members of the RAF – regardless of rank – as well as their partners and dependents.
+The Royal Air Force Benevolent Fund provides lifelong support to serving and ex-serving RAF personnel and their families.
+It supports current and former members of the RAF, their partners and families, providing practical, emotional and financial support, whenever it is needed.
+The Fund is committed to getting members of the RAF Family through the toughest times, whatever life may send their way.

-They help members of the RAF family deal with a wide range of issues: from childcare and relationship difficulties to injury and disability, and from financial hardship and debt to illness and bereavement.
-Any member of the RAF family can approach the fund for help, which includes serving and former members of the RAF, their partners and dependents.
+The Fund will consider any request for assistance, however big or small, providing a tailor-made approach to each individual situation.
+The RAF Benevolent Fund is unique in providing a range of support for serving RAF and their dependents, from support with childcare and relationship difficulties to help with retraining, injury, disability, illness and bereavement.

+For former serving RAF members and their partners, the Fund offers financial grants to aid day-to-day living, cover one-off unexpected costs for practical items like a new fridge or replace a broken boiler, right through to renovating homes to help people live independently.
+The Fund can provide respite care, bereavement support or arrange telephone groups to help those isolated or lonely.

+The RAF Benevolent Fund is also the official guardian of the Bomber Command Memorial in Green Park, London.

 History

 Lord Trenchard founded the Royal Air Force Benevolent Fund in 1919, one year after the formation of the Royal Air Force.
-In their first year, welfare expenditure was £919.
-The first welfare assistance they gave was a shilling for a night's lodging to give the recipient a chance to seek work.
+In its first year, welfare expenditure was £919.
+The first welfare assistance the RAF Benevolent Fund gave was a shilling for a night's lodging to give the recipient a chance to seek work.
 Other early assistance included money to provide a beneficiary with tools of his trade and the repair of a pair of working boots.
-In 2010 the RAFBF spent over £23 million on welfare provision.
+In 2010 the Fund spent over £23 million on welfare provision.

 The Royal Air Force Benevolent Fund was originally known as the Royal Air Force Memorial Fund as one of their charitable objects was to raise a memorial to airmen who died in the First World War.
 The Royal Air Force Memorial was completed in 1923.
 The monument, in Portland stone surmounted by a gilded eagle, can be seen on Victoria Embankment.

 Fundraising for the RAF Benevolent Fund occurred outside the UK as well.
-Prior to the United States entering World War II, Piper Aircraft Company produced 49, one for each state in the US plus another, Piper J-3 aircraft with RAF insignia and nicknamed the Flitfire, to be auctioned to benefit the RAFBF.
+Prior to the United States entering World War II, Piper Aircraft Company produced 49, one for each state in the US plus another, Piper J-3 aircraft with RAF insignia and nicknamed the Flitfire, to be auctioned to benefit the Fund.
 On 29 April 1941 all 48 aircraft flew into La Guardia Field for a dedication and fundraising event which included Royal Navy officers from the battleship HMS Malaya, in New York for repairs, as honored guests.

-The RAFBF was awarded a Royal Charter in 1999 and this was updated in 2008 by the addition of a new charitable object to permit them to work towards supporting the morale and well-being of the serving RAF.
+The RAF Benevolent Fund was awarded a Royal Charter in 1999 and this was updated in 2008 by the addition of a new charitable object to permit them to work towards supporting the morale and well-being of the serving RAF.